-- Heat the olive oil, add bacon and celery.
+- Heat the olive oil and then add the bacon and celery.
 Cook until bacon is done.

-- Add the fagioli al pomodoro, then the broth, stir to blend with bacon and celery.
+- Add the fagioli al pomodoro and then the broth, stir to blend with bacon and celery.

 - In a separate pot cook ditalini (or other small pasta) according to package directions.

 - Add pasta to soup.